SACOG/Regional-Monitoring/README.md

 (1) [__Data__](https://github.com/SACOG/Regional-Monitoring/tree/main/Indicator_Gen/Data):
 - This folder contains all code used to import/process data used for regional monitoring (pipelines for data sources with an API)
 - Each data source has their own folder
-- Data sources with an API available: Census Bureau, BLS, EPA, and EIA
+- Data sources with an API available: Census Bureau, BLS, EPA, and EIA (pipeline includes an importing/processing and supporting .py files)
-    - Data pipeline:
-        1) Importing
-        2) Processing

       *Some code is specific for SACOG needs (i.e. file paths, group by statements, etc...)
 - Data sources without an API available: TIMS, DOF, RTIS, Zillow, ... (technically, Zillow has an API, SACOG just doesn't meet the terms of use requirements)
-      - These data sources typically have one "processing" script, since we have no way of importing the data through an API (we download the data manually and store locally or on our SQL server)
+      *These data sources typically have one "processing" script, since we have no way of importing the data through an API (we download the data manually and store locally or on our SQL server)

 (2) [__config__](https://github.com/SACOG/Regional-Monitoring/tree/main/Indicator_Gen/config):
 - These folders contain all necessary files needed to configure a data pipeline located in the data folder